aiekick/SdfFontDesigner/README.md

 - Export the font bitmap to the .fnt file format for using it in many game  engine like unity, unreal, cocos2ds, libgdx, etc..
 - Import Shaders from ShaderToy and GlslSandbox (new in v0.0.2472)
 - Support multipass shaders like needed in fluid simulation or Reaction Diffusion like here [GrayScott](https://github.com/aiekick/SdfFontDesigner/tree/master/GrayScott)
-- exactly the same GLSL System / widgets and possibilities than used in [NoodlesPlate v0.1.974](https://github.com/aiekick/NoodlesPlate/releases/tag/v0.1.974)
+- Exactly the same GLSL System / widgets and possibilities than used in [NoodlesPlate v0.1.974](https://github.com/aiekick/NoodlesPlate/releases/tag/v0.1.974)

 ## Demo Pictures : ##